dzackgarza/Notes/Graduate/Advisor Notes.md

 Someone, this all comes down to uniformization.

-> Note: reduces problem of classification up to bundle isomorphism (solved in general by B.F.)
+> Note: reduces problem of classification up to bundle isomorphism (solved in general by B.F.) to a group theory problem immediately

 ---